Scale Economies and Aggregate Productivity: Introduction

+Recent technological advances, such as cloud computing, digital platforms, and enterprise software, have increased firms' ability to scale production at lower cost.
+Yet over the last two decades, aggregate productivity growth in advanced economies such as the UK and US has stagnated.
+This coexistence of rising scale economies and weak productivity growth presents a puzzle.
+If firms can produce more efficiently at scale, why has aggregate productivity failed to accelerate?

+This paper develops a theory linking firm-level scale economies to aggregate productivity.
+We show that rising scale economies -- whether generated by higher fixed costs or higher returns to scale in variable inputs -- should, ceteris paribus, raise aggregate productivity through stronger firm selection and more efficient division of resources.
+However, this productivity-enhancing channel can be substantially weakened, or offset, by rising markups.
+Higher markups relax firms’ zero-profit constraints, allowing low-productivity firms to survive.

-We make three contributions: first, we document rising scale economies from two determinants: higher returns to scale and higher fixed costs.
-Second, we develop a tractable model to link these determinants of scale economies to aggregate productivity.
-Third, we conduct a quantitative exercise to replicate growing scale economies but stagnating productivity in the UK economy.
+We make three contributions.
+First, using UK firm-level data, we document a sustained increase in scale economies since the late 1990s, via both higher returns to scale and higher fixed costs.
+Second, we develop a tractable heterogeneous-firm model with monopolistic competition, endogenous entry, and scale economies that isolates how these forces affect aggregate productivity.
+Third, we show quantitatively that rising markups can reconcile increasing scale economies with stagnant aggregate productivity by weakening firm selection and distorting the allocation of labour across firms.